 - neutral - Indicates that although a policy for the identity was discovered, there is no definite assertion (positive or negative) about the client.

 - pass - The client is authorized to inject mail with the given identity.

 - fail - The client is not authorized to use the domain in the given identity.

 - softfail - This result is treated as somewhere between "fail" and "neutral"/"none".
 The host is not authorized, but the receiving server did not make a strong policy statement.

 - temperror - The SPF verifier encountered a transient (generally DNS) error while performing the check.

 - permerror - The domain's published records could not be correctly interpreted.

 This column holds the domain's DMARC policy.
-It contains the different tags (adkim, aspf, p, sp, pct, fo) and their respected values.
+It contains the different tags (adkim, aspf, p, sp, pct, fo) and their respective values.

-If you have DKIM and SPF configured correctly you should only see messages fail that were not sent by your domain.
-If a lot of legit messages fail, you might have missed an allowed source in your SPF configuration and/or have a sending server that is not DKIM signing your messages (correctly).
-Use the 'inspect' data to see where the messages are coming from and what is causing the DMARC alignment to fail.
+If you have DKIM and SPF configured correctly, you should only see failed messages that your domain did not send.
+If many legit messages fail, you might have missed an allowed source in your SPF configuration and/or have a sending server that is not DKIM signing your messages (correctly).
+Use the 'inspect' data to see where messages are coming from and what causing the DMARC alignment to fail.

 If you have a DMARC policy of 'none,' you should harden your policy to 'quarantine' or 'reject' as soon as you are happy with the DMARC results and no legit email fails DMARC alignment.